ranabhat/ranabhat.github.io/README.md

 ### Publishing to GitHub Pages for free

 [GitHub Pages](https://pages.github.com/) will host this for free with your GitHub account.
-Just make sure you're using a `gh-pages` branch, and the site will automatically be available at `yourusername.github.io/resume-template` (you can rename the repo to resume for your own use if you want it to be available at `yourusername.github.io/resume`).
-You can also add a CNAME if you want it to be available at a custom domain...

 ### Configuring with your own domain name